-Except where above approved retaining walls, side and rear fencing must be 1.8 metres in height above natural ground level and comprise of timber palings and must have timber capping with timber posts exposed to both sides of the fence.
+Side and rear fencing must be 1.8 metres in height above natural ground level and comprise of timber palings and must have timber capping with timber posts exposed to both sides of the fence.
 Fences between adjoining lots must finish a minimum of 1 metre behind the front façade.
 A wing fence of 1.8 metres in height can return between the side boundary and dwelling at that point.